alxojy/advanced-algo-data-structures/README.md

 ## Note

-This repo has been created to share my implementation for some of the algorithms taught in the FIT3155 Advanced Algo & Data Structures unit.
+This repo has been created to share my implementation for some of the algorithms taught in the unit.
 Some implementations have not been tested (might contain bugs) and I am not responsible for any damage caused.
 I do not condone the act of plagiarism so only use my work as a reference, if you wish.

 ## Plagiarism notice
 Copying or plagiarising code is a serious offence and will result in a breach in the Academic Integrity Policy https://www.monash.edu/students/academic/policies/academic-integrity.
 I will not be held responsible for any of these breaches.